Skip to content

 Hai, chūsoku tsukete.

-Place the forefoot on the floor.
+Place the ball of the foot on the floor.

 Kakato motte.